open-forest-observatory/ofo-website-3/README.md

 ### Editing Tips

-Edit pages at `/content/'

-  Home landing page at `/content/_index.md`
+Edit the home landing page at `/content/_index.md`.
+All other pages can be edited in folders within `/content/`. e.g., the tools page is at `/content/tools/_index.md`